tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 - you should find out not only if an asset is undervalued, but also why it is undervalued.
 - when it comes to shrewd trading, a knowledge of history is a fine weapon, so be sure to keep it sharp.
 - don't trust the crowd or the market and follow practical investment based on your unique investment style.
+- follow the investor that interests you such as Benjamin Graham, Warrent Buffet, Peter Lynch, John Templeton, etc...
+  - follow the corporate insiders who run the companies (president, chairman, CEO, chief legal counsel, directors, board members who meet regularly with the officers, form 4 on details of the insider trades, etc...)
+  - it's a good sign when insiders buy their own company shares
 - Intrinsic value calculation
   - discount cash flow model can be found at
     - https://www.buffettsbooks.com/how-to-invest-in-stocks/advanced-course/lesson-35/